genomicepidemiology/SpanSeq/README.md

   Options for overwriting software paths (instead of using Anaconda's installed)

   -KP KMAPATH, --kmaPath KMAPATH
                         Path to the kma executable or the folder that contains it.
 If used, overwrites the conda environment that would be used instead.
 If used as a flag, it will use the kma at the global path
   -CP CCPHYLOPATH, --ccphyloPath CCPHYLOPATH
                         Path to the ccphylo executable or the folder that contains it.
 If used as a flag, it will use the ccphylo at the global path
   -MP MASHPATH, --mashPath MASHPATH
                         Path to the mash executable or the folder that contains it.
 If used, overwrites the conda environment that would be used instead.
 If used as a flag, it will use the mash at the global path
+  -DP CDHITPATH, --CDHitPath CDHITPATH
+                        Path to the cdhit executable or the folder that contains it.
+If used, overwrites the conda environment that would be used instead.
+If used as a flag, it will use the cdhit at the global path -GP GGSEARCHPATH, --GGSearchPath GGSEARCHPATH
+                        Path to the ggsearch36 executable or the folder that contains it.
+If used, overwrites the conda environment that would be used instead.
+If used as a flag, it will use the cdhit at the global path

 Common K-mer Options:
   Common Options for K-mer indexing for KMA or Mash